adrien-chinour/blog/docs/README.md

 - ttl : cache duration
 - tags : allow to invalidate multiple cache entries by tag

-> To see more, cache implementation is made on `App\Infrastructure\Cache` and used by a Symfony Messenger
+> To see more, cache implementation is made on `App\Infrastructure\Component\Cache` and used by a Symfony Messenger
 > middleware : `App\Infrastructure\Symfony\Messenger\Middleware\CacheMiddleware`

 ## Cache invalidation